JoseHinojosaHidalgo/vgl/README.md

 # Visual Geolocalization from aerial images on NVIDIA Jetson Orin Nano
-This repository allows to run on a PC or on the Orin Visual Geolocalization.
+This repository allows to run on a PC or on the Orin the Visual Geolocalization.

 ## Table of Contents